MarkusSprunck/directed_graph_generator/README.md

 - *showComplex* - the default value is true
 - *strict*  - show just the applications in the filter, the default value is false
 - *colorMode* - decide what is the first stereotype.
 Allowed values are {"status", "location", "cluster"}
-- *type* - selects the type of diagram, the default value is "graph".
-Allowed values are {"graph", "component"}
 - *title* - changes the title of the diagram, the default value is "UML Components".